dandavison/notes/pages/group_theory/harvard_e122_homework.md

 This is closed, contains the identity and contains inverses, so it is a subgroup.
 And closed under conjugation, so normal.

-Geometrically, the matrix represents a stretch-in-the-y-direction and shear-in-the-x-direction transformation.
-The normality is because the matrix that performs the transformation in the changed basis performs a transformation in the original basis which is of the same form.
+Geometrically, the elements of the subgroup $H$ are matrices representing a stretch in the direction of the second basis vector ("Y axis") and shearing parallel to the first basis vector ("X axis).
+Conjugation yields matrices
+$ghg^\1$ which correspond to doing the same transformation in a different basis.
+However, this class of change-of-basis operations preserves the direction of the first basis vector.
+Therefore the transformation, in the new basis, also corresponds to stretching in the direction of the second basis vector and shearing parallel to the first basis vector, and thus the conjugated matrix is still in the subgroup.

 $$
 \begin{align*}